 The thing we didn’t understand when we bought our hobby farm was that you don’t get to do your old hobbies on a hobby farm.
 None of them.

 You get to do a bunch of new hobbies.
 Now, some cynical folks would call these new hobbies “chores”, but to be honest: would you buy a place called a chore farm?
 Of course, not.
-The sellers stopped short of calling a Fun!
+The real estate agent stopped short of calling the property a Fun!
 Fun!
 Fun!
 Farm, so at least we were half-prepared.

 All of the new